Imaan Hadchiti

 Imaan Hadchiti is an Australian comedian and actor of Lebanese descent.
-Born in Mylor, South Australia, Hadchiti and his sister Rima Hadchiti are the only two known cases of "Rima Syndrome", a genetic condition causing small stature yet retaining normal proportions.
-Hadchiti is 107 cm tall, and many of his comedy routines focus on the way people of normal stature react to him.
+Born in Mylor, South Australia, in 1989 or 1990, Hadchiti and his sister Rima Hadchiti are the only two known cases of "Rima Syndrome", a genetic condition causing small stature yet retaining typical body proportions.
+Hadchiti is 107 cm tall, and many of his comedy routines focus on the way people of average stature react to him.
 Starting his stand-up career at the age of 15, he won Triple J's Class Clown comedy contest in 2005, and has since performed on The NRL Footy Show, the Adelaide Fringe Festival and the Melbourne International Comedy Festival.

 Hadchiti's first television role was a possum in the SBS series Wilfred.

 Hadchiti has his name in Guinness Book of World Records for being the shortest full-time stand-up comedian.